ihaveamac/9.6-dbgen-xmls/README.md

 - A 3DS with 9.2.0-20 or lower, or using arm9loaderhax
 - [Decrypt9 by Archshift](https://github.com/archshift/Decrypt9), [Decrypt9WIP by d0k3](https://github.com/d0k3/Decrypt9) or [Decrypt9UI by Shadowtrance](https://github.com/shadowtrance/Decrypt9)
 - [3dstool](https://github.com/dnasdw/3dstool) and [ctrtool](https://github.com/profi200/Project_CTR)
-- A rom of the game that uses 9.6 crypto
+- A rom of the game that uses 9.6 crypto ([list of games with their respective seeds and title ids](http://pastebin.com/zNM8zYwa)), just make sure the game has not been patched by the community of hackers, for example rom hacks sometimes have a modified code.bin so don't use them.
 - [This modified script](https://gist.github.com/ihaveamac/304bb69e98fc4ce2d5c9) of ncchinfo_gen.py
 - Smealum's [96crypto_dbgen.py](https://github.com/smealum/ninjhax2.x/blob/master/scripts/96crypto_dbgen.py) script to generate the actual xmls
 - Certain key files (these files can not be linked here, you'll have to search for them, and the size of them should be exactly 16 bytes):